KPRoche/quantum-raspberry-tie/README.md

 To stop the program and shut down the Pi, press and hold the joystick button on the SenseHat.
 The color display will stop cycling, it will briefly display **OFF** on the LED array, and then the Pi will shut down.
 When the green light on the Pi stops flashing, it is safe to disconnect power.

-**QuantumRaspberry16.py** -- This version has not yet been updated to use the new authentication.
-It will run exactly the same way, but is set up to display a 16-qubit result on the SENSEHAT.
+**QuantumRaspberry16.qiskit.py** -- this runs exactly the same way, but is set up to display a 16-qubit result on the SENSEHAT.
 It uses  the file _expt16.qasm_ to load its OPENQASM source code.

 Both versions run the display by spawning a second thread.
 As long as the variable *thinking* is True, the rainbow cycle is run.
 If it is False, the value of the string variable *maxpattern* is translated into the red and blue qubit display.

+The "blinky" and "showqubits" functions in the code are generalized to work with a global *display* variable.
+Setting that to equal the list defining the 5-qubit processor (ibm_qx5) will result in the bowtie display, setting it equal to the 16 (ibm_qx16) will result in the 16 bit display.

 ## The OPENQASM code being run
 The program being run on the 5-qubit processor is very simple.
 5 qubits are initialized to the ground state, a Hadamard gate is applied to each one to place it into a state of full superposition, then each is measured.
 The net effect is a 5-bit random number generator.
 Only 10 shots are run, so one pattern should always randomly end up higher in the results.
 The code is found in the variable *qasm* in both versions.
 It looks like this: